 Sentience and Plants

 As plants do not have a central nervous system (necessary for pain perception) it is unlikely that they can experience pain.
-But even if this unfounded belief they feel pain is true, most plants reproduce via fruit and their consumption by animals (including humans).
+But even if this unfounded belief that they feel pain is true, most plants reproduce via fruit and their consumption by animals (including humans).

 Some will argue that vegans are ignoring plants, but this is not the case, there is in fact a subset of vegan called fruitarians who will only consume foods from plants that are for that purpose, like fruits, beans, nuts etc. If you are someone whose beliefs include sentience, or consciousness within plants, then this would be the best option for you.
 By becoming vegan you will also save both plants and animals, as less plants will need to be consumed to feed animals to produce meat and dairy.